bintaDouk/ada-project-americanDentalAssociation/index.md

 <iframe class="toggle-frame" src="images/Q1/corr_batdeath_Fantasy_1963-1977.html" width="800px" height="600px" frameborder="0" position="relative" id="corrvietbat" style="display: block;"></iframe>
 <iframe class="toggle-frame" src="images/Q1/corr_numwars_Family_Film_1963-1977.html" width="800px" height="600px" frameborder="0" position="relative" id="corrvietnum" style="display: block;"></iframe>

-Correlations for the Cold War (1947-1991)
+**Correlations for the Cold War (1947-1991)**

-Number of Wars
+*Number of Wars*

-Romantic Comedy -0.4506173070283014, 0.0018944734201382643, 0.203
+Romantic Comedy: correlation value = -0.4506, p-value = 0.00189, R-squared = 0.203

+The R-squared is quite low, so it is hard to make a concrete conclusion but the suggestion is that the Romantic Comedy production decreases as the number of wars grows.

 <iframe src='images/Q1/corr_numwars_Romantic_comedy_1947-1991.html' width="100%" height="600" frameborder="0"></iframe>

-Correlations for the Iran-Iraq War (1978-1990)
+**Correlations for the Iran-Iraq War (1978-1990)**

-None of the correlations yield a small enough p-value
+None of the correlations yield a small enough p-value.

-Correlations for the timeline (1950-2012)
+**Correlations for the timeline (1950-2012)**

 Correlations were first calculated for the full timeline of 1931-2012 and yilded very low p-values for War Film, Military Movies, Military & Antiwar Movies.
 However, most battle deaths recorded are below 300,000, while the Battle Deaths for the WW2 are recorded as more than 2 million yearly (approximation done by dividing the duration of a war by the total battle death).
 So these values will not be reported as significant, even though it can be said that the proportion of War movies had the largest spike at the time.
 Consequently, a cutoff of 1950 was created since the spike in battle deaths during the WW2 significantely affected the results.

-Number of Wars
+*Number of Wars*

-Superhero -0.484137387377459 5.8151254544748465e-05, 0.234
-Romantic comedy -0.5606378599453922 1.7646923697819293e-06, 0.314

-Battle Deaths
-None
+Superhero: correlation value = -0.4841 5.8151e-05, R-squared = 0.234
+Romantic comedy: correlation value = -0.5606, p-value = 1.7646e-06, R-squared = 0.314

+The R-squared are low again but for Romantic comedy it may be said that it decreases in production as the number of wars increases.

 <div id="carouselcorr5" class="carousel slide" data-bs-ride="carousel">
   <!-- Indicators -->